 But, let’s be honest here – it is going to be very hard to stay remotely comfortable in one of those cheap tents.
 You’d have to set up a stove inside the tent, and that can lead to fires or carbon monoxide poisoning.

-So, if you aren’t one of those ultra-skilled survivalists, then a winter tent (4-season tent) is what you need to stay alive when bugging out in winter.
+So, if you aren’t one of those ultra-skilled survivalists, then a winter tent (4-season tent) is the best option for staying alive when bugging out in cold weather.

 How does a 4-season tent differ from a 3-season tent?

-Winter tents are made from thicker materials and stronger frames which can withstand high winds and snowfall.
-Their sides are angled so snow will fall off of them.
-4-season tents also have vents which prevent condensation from building up in the tent.
+Winter tents are made from thicker materials and more robust frames that can withstand high winds and snowfall.
+Their sides are angled so that snow will fall off of them.
+4-season tents also have vents that prevent condensation from building up in the tent.

-It just goes to show that there is no “perfect” survival shelter solution.
+It just goes to show that there is no “best” survival tent solution.

 You’ve got to trade off warmth with weight.

 Be warned that even a 4-season tent isn’t going to keep you warm in winter survival situations.
 You’ve got to get your body off the ground using thick winter sleeping pads (Amazon Link) and the correctly rated sleeping bag.

 Other survival gear is also a must for bugging out in the winter.